 - What is the prognosis for a patient with colitis?

 - Find a local Gastroenterologist in your town

 There are two types of microscopic colitis, 1) collagenous colitis and 2) lymphocytic colitis.
-Either collagen or lymphocytes (a type of white blood cell) engorge the layers of the wall of the colon, presumably a result of inflammation.
+Either collagen or lymphocytes (a type of white blood cell) infiltrate into the layers of the wall of the colon, presumably a result of inflammation.
 This is an uncommon illness and may be an auto-immune disease.
-It is seen more frequently in older women.
-The diarrhea often is watery, but no blood is present in the stool.
+The diarrhea often is watery, and no blood is present in the stool.